Luis Monti: Italy

 In 1930 Monti was signed by the Italian club Juventus, as he had Italian citizenship.
 As he was overweight and out of condition, he had a month's solitary training.
 Monti was back to top form helping Juventus to four consecutive Serie A titles (1932 to 1935), also serving as the club's captain.
 Monti went on to play 225 matches and scored 19 goals in Italy.
+During the 1930s, he formed a formidable and successful defensive trio at the club, along with full-backs Virginio Rosetta and Umberto Caligaris, who played behind him.

-He was also called up, within a year, to play for the Italian national team as an oriundo.
+He was also called up, within a year, to play for the Italy national team as an oriundo.
 Hosts Italy won their way to the 1934 World Cup final and defeated Czechoslovakia 2–1.
 And he also was a part of the successful squad that won the 1933–35 Central European International Cup.

 The Battle of Highbury

 The Battle of Highbury is a match that took place between Italy and England on 14 November 1934 at Highbury, the home ground of Arsenal.
 Monti was playing centre half for Italy, but as early as the second minute he broke a bone in his foot after a clash with England centre forward Ted Drake.
 Down to 10 men, in the days before substitutes, Italy succumbed 2–3.
 Monti was only to play twice more for Italy.

 In total Monti won 16 caps (5 goals) for Argentina between 1924 and 1931, and 18 caps (1 goal) for Italy between 1932 and 1936.